 How soon will I recover?

-You should be able to return to work after a week, depending on your type of work.
-You should be able to do a limited amount of activity, such as lifting young children, after about 2 weeks.
+You should be able to return to work after a week, depending on your type of work and any additional treatments.

 For more on how this information was prepared, click here.

 Learn more here about the development and quality assurance of healthdirect content.